Sharing all the tips on how to freeze cookies so you can have a delicious homemade cookie anytime!

 - Freeze cookies individually first.
 This is called flash freezing.
 I line my cookies up on a baking sheet in a single layer, don’t overlap.
 Lay some wax paper or parchment paper over the top and you can add another layer or two on one baking sheet.

 - Place in freezer until cookie is frozen solid.
 This will probably only take an hour or so, depending on the cookie.
 Don’t forget and leave them in the freezer uncovered for too long or they will develop freezer burn.

-When stored in an airtight container cookies will stay fresh in the freezer for up to 3 months.
+Most cookies, when stored in an airtight container cookies will stay fresh in the freezer for up to 3 months

-- To thaw baked cookies, remove them from the containers and let them sit at room temperature.
+To thaw frozen cookies, remove them from the container and let them sit at room temperature.
 If you leave them in the container, condensation will form and the cookies will get soggy.

-After the cookies have thawed, you can reheat cookies by putting them in a 275°F oven and check on them after 5-10 minutes.
+After the cookies have thawed, you can reheat cookies by putting them in a 275°F oven and check on them after 5 minutes.

 Bar cookies are a great choice if you know you want to freeze them for later.
 They always freeze well.
-Some of my favorites are Raspberry Oatmeal Bars, Chocolate Chip Toffee Bars and Salted Caramel Revel Bars.
+Some of my favorites are:

-Avoid tender or fragile cookies that break or crumble easily.
+Avoid freezing tender or delicate cookies that break or crumble easily.
 Meringue based cookies also do not freeze well.